Anogh5973/Anogh5973/README.md

 ### 👨‍💻 About Me

-A passionate B.Tech CSE student driven to build impactful software solutions using **Artificial Intelligence**, with a strong focus on **Generative AI** and sustainability.
+A passionate BTech CSE student driven to build impactful software solutions using **Artificial Intelligence**, with a strong focus on **Generative AI** and sustainability.
 I'm eager to learn, contribute, and excel in dynamic environments, bridging the gap between cutting-edge technology and real-world problems.
 My toolkit includes **Python, Java, C++, web technologies, and a diverse range of cloud and database systems**

 ---